Who Are We?

-The Kiwanis Club of Tacoma was chartered on October 8, 1918 as the 120th Kiwanis Club in the United States following the original creation of Kiwanis in 1915 in Detroit.
-The Tacoma Club is the first club in the Pacific Northwest followed by Portland, Oregon and Seattle Clubs.
+The Kiwanis Club of Tacoma was chartered on October 8, 1918 and subsequently numbered as the 120th Kiwanis Club in the United States following the original creation of Kiwanis in 1915 in Detroit.
+The Tacoma Club is the first club in the Pacific Northwest followed by Portland, Oregon, Seattle, Washington and Vancouver, B.C., Canada Clubs.

 The Kiwanis Club of Tacoma Foundation was created in 1962 by members of the Kiwanis Club of Tacoma with an initial gift from Henry Foss, one of the founding members of the club.
 Since 1989, when the Foundation was placed in the care of a national brokerage firm, the Foundation has donated over $300,000 supporting the children of our community.
 The Foundation’s portfolio is now managed by Morgan Stanley with guidance from the Foundation’s Board of Directors.